 6.2 Record identifier – must be set to IDENTREGISTER1.

-6.3 Supplier Australian business number – the ABN of the data supplier and must be a valid ABN.
+6.3 Sender Australian business number – the ABN of the data sender and must be a valid ABN.
 Refer to section 8 Algorithms for information on ABN validation.

 6.4 Run type – identifies the information contained in the file as test or production data.
 This field must be set to either T for test data or P for production data.